-It is really important to remind the new players of this rule.
-By avoiding the “smash” at the net, the game is even safer and longer exchanges result.
+Reminding the new players of this rule is essential.
+By avoiding the “smash” at the net, the game is even safer, and longer exchanges result.

-- The team that serves makes a point when the receiving team commits a foul.
+- The team that serves makes a point when the receiving a commits a foul.
 (Definition of a foul here below)

-- The score can be difficult for new players.
+- The score can be essential for new players.

 - The label wants to pickleball, the server and only the server says pointing.
 The player who is in the service area on the right side of the field (even side) always starts the exchange.
 This server is designated as the first server for this exchange only.
 The next time the team regains the service, the player who will be in the right service area will be designated the first server.